The Story of Ruth: Production

 In 1957, Simon Windelburg was announced as the film's screenwriter.
 Michael Kanin and his wife, Fay Kanin, who were later hired to write the screenplay, wrote treatments for the film.
 Frank G. Slaughter wrote a screenplay based on his 1954 novel The Song of Ruth: A Love Story From the Old Testament.
 Norman Corwin wrote an entirely new screenplay after summer 1958.
 Corwin submitted his final draft of the script on September 1, 1959.
 Production began in late November 1959 and ended in mid-February 1960.

+In a November 30, 1959, Special to the New York Times from Hollywood, (appearing on December 1) headlined “Story of Ruth is Being Filmed,” Murray Schumack reported on his interview with Engel, who at one time considered doing the story as a musical, along the lines of South Pacific.
+Explaining the problem of building the box-office appeal of a Biblical story, Engel said: “It is a sweet pastoral love story.
+It has an underlying theme of tolerance.
+It has the beauty of a lovely tone poem.
+But even if it was blown up, I couldn't see it as a movie,” Engel told Schumack.—except as a musical.
+“But then I figured it would be dull…” In the end, he and Corwin decided to concentrate on the character of Ruth.
+However, Schumack reports, “Love ran too smoothly in the Bible.”
+Complications were needed.
+They also had a free hand in creating Moabite culture.
+“It is all treated with the greatest respect of course,“ Engel said. “after all you must remember that Ruth was the great-grandmother of David and an ancestor of Jesus.”

 Casting

 Susan Strasberg, a contender for the role Ruth, was tested in September 1959.
 Other actresses who tested for the role were Susan Kohner, Tina Louise, Diane Baker, and Millie Perkins.
 Israeli actress Elana Cooper and Swedish actress Ulla Jacobsson arrived in Los Angeles in September 1959 to test for the role.
 Myrna Fahey, who had recently signed a contract with 20th-Century Fox, was also tested.
 In October 1959, Cooper was cast as Ruth, changed her name from "Elana Cooper" to "Elana Eden," and signed a "term pact" with the studio.

 Stephen Boyd was first cast as Boaz but later turned down the role and said: "I think the picture would be much better without me."
 Boyd later played Nimrod in John Huston's The Bible: In the Beginning...
 (1966), another biblical epic released by 20th-Century Fox.
 Stuart Whitman replaced Boyd as Boaz in December 1959.

 Helen Hayes and Irene Dunne were offered the role of Naomi before Peggy Wood was cast.